HectorMC02/BashScripts/DistanceCalculator/README.md

 ## About

 > **[?]**
-> This script allows you to set a specific time passed as a parameter for a bar which progresses during that time.
+> This script allows you to know the distance between two locations.
+> The main target of this script is showing use of APIs

 <details open>
 <summary>Screenshots</summary>